sxs-collaboration/sxs/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/moble/sxs_notebooks/master)

-# Simulating eXtreme Spacetimes python package
+# Simulating eXtreme Spacetimes package

 The `sxs` python package provides a high-level interface for using data produced by the SXS collaboration.
 In particular, the function `sxs.load` can